veghcsanad/forensics_market_explorer/README.md

 ```
 This will launch the Market Explorer interface, where you can load datasets and begin your analysis.

+upload the dataset called combined_final in the data folder to the website.
 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For major changes, open an issue first to discuss your ideas.